gorrillamcd/Armory/README.md

 Contributing code is **easy**:

-* Fork the repository
+* Fork it
+* Create your feature branch (`git checkout -b my-new-feature`)
-* Make the change you want to incorporate
+* Make changes and ensure they pass the testing suite
-* Make a pull request
-* It will then be incorporated or not
+* Commit your changes (`git commit -am 'Add some feature'`)
+* Push to the branch (`git push origin my-new-feature`)
+* Create new Pull Request

-Also, if you find a bug, but don't know how or don't have time to make the change yourself, post an issue on the issues page.
+Also, if you find a bug, but don't know how or don't have time to make the change yourself, [post an issue](https://github.com/gorrillamcd/Armory/issues).

 **Do you want to try out the application**, but don't have a development environment setup?
 [Check out the wiki for a tutorial of how to setup the dev environment (even for windows newbies!).](https://github.com/gorrillamcd/Armory/wiki/Setting-up-the-Dev-Environment)